 List Your Skills

 To help you identify your best skills, start by exploring job descriptions for your dream position.
-Identify the skills exhibited by top professionals or valued by recruiters and hiring managers in your field.
-Then look at your resume.
+Identify the skills exhibited by top professionals or valued by recruiters and hiring managers in your field, then look at your resume.
 Connect the competencies you've already shown with those that are in demand.

 TIPS FOR LISTING SKILLS

 Like a reference letter, a LinkedIn recommendation provides written testimony of your skills, character, and accomplishments from someone in your network.
-Customize recommendation requests and remember to send thank you notes afterward.
+Customize recommendation requests and remember to send thank-you notes afterward.
 As your LinkedIn profile evolves, do not hesitate to update or remove recommendations to suit new goals.

-Using LinkedIn to Your Advantage
+6 Ways to Use LinkedIn to Your Advantage

 Building relationships on LinkedIn starts with engaging other users.
 Post content that your network finds valuable.
-That can include interesting articles as well as updates on your endeavours.
+That can include interesting articles as well as updates on your endeavors.
 Stay active, but avoid clogging your connections' feeds with overactivity — aim for at least twice weekly and no more than once per day.

 LinkedIn groups act as forums where you can demonstrate knowledge and connect with like-minded people.
 Find groups by using the site's recommendation and search functions.
 Check who in your network belongs to a given group, and use current connections to build future ones.

 Like a professional conference or trade convention, LinkedIn affords you valuable opportunities to make industry connections.
 Liking, commenting on, and sharing posts can be the beginning of a larger conversation, and you can use the rapport built online to connect in person.
-Meet over coffee with individual LinkedIn contacts, or attend regional networking events facilitated by your groups.
+Meet over coffee with individual LinkedIn contacts or attend regional networking events facilitated by your groups.

 According to research from the Society for Human Resource Management, about 90% of recruiters regularly use LinkedIn.
-You can attract these professionals by maintaining an up-to-date profile and active online presence.
+You can attract these professionals by maintaining an up-to-date profile and an active online presence.

 Employers will receive a snapshot of your profile, along with the option to access additional details — which leads us back to the importance of a strong profile.
 Make sure your photo, summary, and credentials reflect your professionalism and strengths.